-B. Anatomic Sites and Subsites for Lip and Oral Cavity (Figure 1)
+B. Anatomic Sites and Subsites for Oral Cavity

-Lip

-Mucosa of upper and lower lips

-Oral Cavity
+Anatomic Sites and Subsites for Oral Cavity

-Buccal mucosa

-Cheek mucosa

-Retromolar areas

-Bucco-alveolar sulci, upper and lower (vestibule of mouth)

-Upper alveolus and gingiva (upper gum)

-Lower alveolus and gingiva (lower gum)

-Hard palate

-Tongue

-Dorsal surface and lateral borders anterior to circumvallate papillae (anterior two-thirds) Inferior (ventral) surface

-Floor of mouth
+Mucosa of wet upper and lower lips Buccal mucosa Cheek mucosa Retromolar areas Upper alveolus and gingiva (upper gum) Lower alveolus and gingiva (lower gum) Hard palate Tongue Dorsal surface and lateral borders anterior to circumvallate papillae (anterior two-thirds) Inferior (ventral) surface Floor of mouth lip and vermilion border are now grouped with cutaneous sites given their shared pathogenesis and similar embryologic origin of these subsites to skin; only mucosal sites are covered by this protocol.